 Is the cancel culture movement a good or a bad thing?
 It depends on who you ask.

-“Overall, 58% of U.S. adults say in general, calling out others on social media is more likely to hold people accountable, while 38% say it is more likely to punish people who don’t deserve it.
+“Overall, 58% of U.S. adults say that calling out others on social media is more likely to hold people accountable, while 38% say it is more likely to punish people who don’t deserve it.

 In the survey, people on both sides of the issue had an opportunity to explain why they see calling out others on social media for potentially offensive content as more likely to be either a form of accountability or punishment.

-Of these, some 17% of Americans who say that calling out others on social media holds people accountable say it can be a teaching moment that helps people learn from their mistakes and do better in the future.
+Of these, 17% of Americans who say that calling out others on social media holds people accountable say it can be a teaching moment that helps people learn from their mistakes and improve in the future.

 Among those who say calling out others unjustly punishes them, a similar share (18%) say it’s because people are not taking the context of a person’s post or the intentions behind it into account before confronting that person.”